-The PhD in BioRobotics is a three-year programme that aims at educating highly competent researchers with the potential to be leaders in this area.
-The students are educated in a stimulating, interdisciplinary and multidisciplinary environment.
+The PhD in BioRobotics is a three-year program that aims at educating highly competent researchers with the potential to be leaders in this area.
+The students are educated in a stimulating, interdisciplinary and multidisciplinary environment, within the Research Areas of the Institute.
 Doctoral research projects are carried on in very well equipped, state-of-the-art laboratories (in such fields as bio-robotics, micro- and nano-technology, biomimetics, prosthetics) and through personal and team work performed under the supervision of a committed full-time faculty.
 PhD students in BioRobotics are assessed by means of their publication and patent records.
-At the end of the programme, Doctors of Philosophy will possess solid scientific and engineering skills, the ability to conceive and carry out original research projects, and an autonomous entrepreneurship spirit.
+At the end of the program, Doctors of Philosophy will possess solid scientific and engineering skills, the ability to conceive and carry out original research projects, and an autonomous entrepreneurship spirit.

 Students are admitted to the program following a successful entrance examination (ranking criteria are set in the official call).
 Eligible applicants must hold a Master of Science (M.Sc.) degree or equivalent title.
 Undergraduate students may also apply if they graduate within October 31st.

 Students can be admitted to the PhD program with a Scholarship or with a Fellowship (generally funded by a research grant) which are renewed annually following a succesful assessment.
 There are no tuition fees for the enrolment to the PhD in Biorobotics (detailed information on the official call and annexes).

 Studying in Pisa

 Pisa, a city of over 200,000 residents in its metropolitan area, is located in Tuscany, central Italy, close to other historical and monumental cities like Lucca, Florence, Siena as well as country-side, beaches and mountains.
 Pisa is not only a welcoming and liveable city, frequented by tourists for its natural beauty and its monuments, but also an ideal city for students.